renpy/renpy/sphinx/source/config.rst

     a font.
 In this case, requests for a bold italic version of vera will get a bold italic version of vera, rather than a bold version of the italic vera.

-.. var:: config.framerate = 100

-    If not None, this is the upper limit on the number of frames Ren'Py will attempt to display per second.
-This is only respected by the software renderer.
-The GL renderer will synchronize to vertical blank instead.

 .. var:: config.game_menu = [ ... ]